Fagot73/NanoPI-Neo-Core-LTS/README.md

 # NanoPI-Core-LTS

+The first attempt to create a 3D model of the CPU board FriendlyElec NanoPI NEO Core

+- processor: H3
+- KiCad libs
-FriendlyElec NanoPI Core processor: H3 KiCad libs, STEP model
+- STEP model

+Dimensions from manual and checked by NanoPi_NEO_Core-1_0_1705_Dimensions.dxf .